nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 xroad-proxy-ui-api               RUNNING   pid 476, uptime 0:15:55
 xroad-signer                     RUNNING   pid 472, uptime 0:15:55
 ```
-- Ensure that the security server user interface at https://SECURITYSERVER: &lt;ui port&gt; (**reference data: 1.3**) can be opened in a web browser.
+- Ensure that the Security Server user interface at https://SECURITYSERVER: &lt;ui port&gt; (**reference data: 1.3**) can be opened in a web browser.
 To log in, use the account name and password chosen during the installation (**reference data: 1.5; 1.6**).
 While the user interface is still starting up, the web browser may display a connection refused -error.

 # 4 X-Road Security Server Sidecar initial configuration
-During the security server initial configuration, the server’s X-Road membership information and the software token’s PIN are set
+During the Security Server initial configuration, the server’s X-Road membership information and the software token’s PIN are set

 ## 4.1 Prerequisites
-Configuring the security server assumes that the security server owner is a member of the X-Road.
+Configuring the Security Server assumes that the Security Server owner is a member of the X-Road.

 ## 4.2 Reference data
-ATTENTION: Reference items 2.1 - 2.3 in the reference data are provided to the security server owner by the X-Road central’s administrator.
+ATTENTION: Reference items 2.1 - 2.3 in the reference data are provided to the Security Server owner by the X-Road central’s administrator.

 **Ref** | **Value**                                               | **Explanation**
 ------ | -----------------------------------------                | --------------------------------------------
 2.1    | &lt;global configuration anchor file&gt; or &lt;URL&gt;  | Global configuration anchor file container
-2.2    | 	<security server owner's member class> *E.g.*  *GOV-government*; *COM - commercial*             | Member class of the security server's owner
+2.2    | 	<security server owner's member class> *E.g.*  *GOV-government*; *COM - commercial*             | Member class of the Security Server's owner
-2.3    | &lt;security server owner register code&gt;              | Member code of the security server's owner
+2.3    | &lt;security server owner register code&gt;              | Member code of the Security Server's owner
 2.4    | &lt;choose security server identificator name&gt;        | Security server's code

 Note (1): The global configuration provider's download URL and TCP port 80 must be reachable from the Security Server Sidecar network.

-Note (2): Reference items 2.1 - 2.3 are provided to the security server owner by the X-Road central server's administrator.
+Note (2): Reference items 2.1 - 2.3 are provided to the Security Server owner by the X-Road central server's administrator.

-Note (3): The security server member code usually refers to the organization's business code, although there can be other conventions depending on the X-Road governing authority's rules.
+Note (3): The Security Server member code usually refers to the organization's business code, although there can be other conventions depending on the X-Road governing authority's rules.

-Note (4): The security server code uniquely identifies the security server in an X-Road instance.
+Note (4): The Security Server code uniquely identifies the Security Server in an X-Road instance.
 X-Road instance's governing authority may dictate rules how the code should be chosen.

 ## 4.3 Configuration
 To perform the initial configuration, open the address